 - The F-SA-9 School Activity Expense Report is used to document the expenses of a class or club trip funded by a cash advance check written to the sponsor.
 At the end of the activity, the sponsor must return this form, all receipts, and the remaining cash to the bookkeeper within one business day.

 - The F-SA-13 Credit Card Log Form is used to sign out or in the school credit card whenever a staff person borrows it to make purchases after the principal has approved the Purchase Request Form.

 - The F-SA-14 Student Refund Form is used to document cash refunded to classes or larger groups of students instead of writing individual checks in such circumstances as canceled field trips.
 This is not common.

 - The Professional Services Contract documents the services to be performed and the price to be charged for this service, such as a dance choreographer, DJ, or piano accompanist.
-Contracts under $5,000 may be signed by the principal.
+Contracts under $5,000 may be signed by the principal (using this log to keep track of all contracts less than $5,000).
 Contracts of $5,000 or more must be submitted to the Jefferson County Board of Education (JCBE) for approval before beginning to use the service.